Asbestosis is a lung disease that occurs from breathing in asbestos fibers.

 People who develop malignant mesothelioma tend to have a poor outcome.

-Call your provider if you suspect that you have been exposed to asbestos and you have breathing problems.
+Contact your provider if you suspect that you have been exposed to asbestos and you have breathing problems.
 Having asbestosis makes it easier for you to develop lung infections.
-Talk to your provider about getting the flu and pneumonia vaccines.
+Talk to your provider about getting the flu, pneumonia, and other vaccines.

 If you've been diagnosed with asbestosis, call your provider right away if you develop a cough, shortness of breath, fever, or other signs of a lung infection, especially if you think you have the flu.
 Since your lungs are already damaged, it's very important to have the infection treated right away.
 This will prevent breathing problems from becoming severe, as well as further damage to your lungs.